-- Registering the annual accounts and tax information; - Registering the financial statements; - Submitting statistical information to the Portuguese National Statistics Institute (Instituto Nacional de Estatística, INE); and - Submitting annual financial statements to the banking regulatory authority (Banco de Portugal, BdP) for statistical purposes.
+• Registering the annual accounts and tax information;

+- Registering the financial statements; - Submitting statistical information to the Portuguese National Statistics Institute (Instituto Nacional de Estatística, INE); and - For statistical purposes, the annual financial statements must be submitted to the banking authority (Banco de Portugal, BdP).

-This single statement must be electronically submitted each year and until the 15^{th} day of the 7^{th} month after the end of the relevant financial period, which for most companies will take place on 15 July of each year.
+This single statement must be electronically submitted each year until the 15th day of the 7th month after the end of the relevant financial period, which for most companies will take place on 15 July of each year.
+Meeting this timeline is essential for companies to avoid penalties and ensure compliance with Portuguese tax and regulatory authorities.